EXCLUSIVE-China puts 4 mln barrels of Iranian oil into state reserves -source, Vortexa

 "This is (China's) attempt to cool oil prices.
 It's basically to show the world that there's more supply even though it's only available to them," said a senior oil trader who declined to be identified as he is not authorised to speak to the media.

-Unofficially, China's imports of Iranian oil have continued this year despite the sanctions that, if enforced, would allow Washington to cut off those who violate them from the U.S. economy.
+China's imports of Iranian oil had continued unofficially despite the sanctions that, if enforced, would allow Washington to cut off those who violate them from the U.S. economy.

 Shipments had held above 500,000 barrels per day on average between August and October, as buyers judged that getting crude at cheap prices outweighed the risks of busting U.S. sanctions, Reuters reported in November.